 |Please indicate in the spaces below the HIGHEST level of activity that you participated in|

 BEFORE YOUR INJURY and the highest level you are able to participate in CURRENTLY.BEFORE INJURY: Level__________ CURRENT: Level___________

 Have you had any additional surgeries to your knee other than those performed by Dr. Stone?

 |Interpretation -Possible score range: 0–10Higher scores represent participation in higher-level activities.|

-The scale classifies work, recreational, and sport activities in a graded activity scale, using common terminology.
+The scale classifies work, recreational, and sports activities in a graded activity scale, using common terminology.
 As such, patients should not have difficulty selecting which level corresponds to their current activity.
-Degree of difficulty has been reported to increase with age.
+The degree of difficulty has been reported to increase with age.

 Get more stuff on Musculoskeltal Health

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.

 Thank you for subscribing.